 - 5 cups all-purpose flour

-- Cream butter and sugar till fluffy.
+- Cream butter and sugar till fluffy, about 3-4 minutes.
 Add eggs and vanilla and beat till fluffy again.
 Sift flour, salt, and baking powder together, and add to the creamed mixture.
 Mix till combined.
 Refrigerate dough for 1 hour.

 - Preheat your oven to 350-f degrees.
 Roll dough out on a lightly floured surface, about 1/2 inch thick.
 Cut with cookie cutters, and place on parchment lined cookie sheets.

 - Bake for 10-14 minutes, depending on the size of your cookies, until they are just puffed.
 If the edges start to brown, you've gone too far.
 Let cool completely, then frost.

 Make the frosting: